ftrias/TeensyDebug/README.md

 Internal workings
 ===========================================

-This is how it works with Teensy:
+This is how it works:

 1. By using a timer, the Teensy listens to GDB commands from a serial device.